The Changing Nature of Worship Songs

 Don’t Lament the End of Revival

 If the charismatic revival has ended, don’t lament it.
 Revivals do end.
-Most end very quickly as they brought rapid changes in individuals, thus spread rapidly and end rapidly.
+Most end very quickly as they bring rapid changes in individuals, thus spreading rapidly and ending rapidly.
 The Welsh revival of 1904 is one such example.
-A revival that seeks to change churches, as well as individuals, needs time to enact those changes, thus takes longer to spread, so last longer.
+A revival that seeks to change churches, as well as individuals, needs time to enact those changes, thus taking longer to spread, so lasting longer.
 But they still end.

-Pop music, rock music etc. has also had its movements.
-It has its periods pioneered by the rank and file, exploding nationally and internationally, only to end in professional routineness.
+Pop music, rock music etc., has also had their movements.
+They had periods pioneered by the rank and file, exploding nationally and internationally, only to end in professional routineness.
 Mass media played a large role in propagating such movements as Rock n Roll, Mersey Beat, Punk and Britpop.
-But the rise of the Internet, and the vast number of TV and radio channels, has changed the way music is heard and distributed.
+But the rise of the Internet, and the vast number of TV and radio channels, have changed the way music is heard and distributed.
 Together with an extensive back catalogue of songs and styles to access, it is now much harder for new distinctive musical movements to form.
-As such modern pop music has become quite a mish-mash of styles that is hard for modern worship songs to emulate and stay “modern”.
-Nevertheless even 2014 worship songs still sound like a “best-of” compilation from an Indie band of 10 years ago!
+As such, modern pop music has become quite a mish-mash of styles that is hard for modern worship songs to emulate and stay “modern”.
+Nevertheless, even 2014 worship songs still sound like a “best-of” compilation from an Indie band of 10 years ago!

-To read of the beginnings of charismatic renewal as far as mainstream Christianity is concerned read Dennis Bennett, Nine O Clock in the Morning.
+To understand the beginnings of charismatic renewal as far as mainstream Christianity is concerned, read Dennis Bennett, Nine O Clock in the Morning.
 Still available new and secondhand.